tolgabp/databases_ca2/README.md

 # databases_ca2
 Databases CA2
-This is the DB CA2 of Tolga Baris PINAR.
+This file was created by Tolga Baris PINAR.